thuvasooriya/thuvasooriya/cv.typ

 )

 A simple human from planet earth, who loves to integrate art, science and technology to create a smile in the face of others.
-Have moderate experience with graphic manipulation, web development, low level programming, robotics, digital design and performance optimization.
-Currently obsessed with RISC-V and open-source digital-design tool-chains.
+Moderate experience in graphic manipulation, web development, low level programming, robotics, digital design and performance optimization.
+Currently obsessed with RISC-V and open-source digital design tool-chains.

 = Projects

 #resume-entry(
   title: "ViT Accelerator IP for a custom RISC-V core in FPGA",